Coupled imbibition and evaporation of droplets deposited on a nanoporous layer: Conclusion

-Details on sample characterization, image analysis methods, numerical values for the properties of water, other numerical estimates (Lucas-Washburn coefficient, timescales of vertical imbibition and droplet initial transient), and miscellaneous discussion (time origin in the fitting procedure, equilibrium RH in the halo vs. estimated from isotherms).
+Details on sample characterization, image analysis methods, numerical values for the properties of water, other numerical estimates (LW coefficient, time scales of vertical imbibition, droplet initial transient), and misc. discussion (time origin in the fitting procedure, equilibrium RH in the halo vs. estimated from isotherms).